euler-xyz/evk-periphery/script/production/mainnet/clusters/README.md

 `--dry-run`: Simulates the deployment without actually executing transactions.

 `--batch-via-safe`: Creates the configuration batch transactions in the Safe UI.
 Contracts deployment and auxiliary transactions are still being performed by the deployer account (the account associated with the `DEPLOYER_KEY`) and only the configuration transactions are created in the Safe UI.
 For this option to be used, ensure that `SAFE_KEY` and `SAFE_ADDRESS` are defined in the `.env` file.
 The address associated with the `SAFE_KEY` must either be a signer or a delegate of the safe in order to be able to create the transactions in the Safe UI.
+Alternatively, instead of defining the `DEPLOYER_KEY` and `SAFE_KEY` in the `.env` file, keystores can be used to sign the transactions.

 `--use-safe-api`: Uses the Safe API to create the transactions in the Safe UI.
 This option is only valid if the `--batch-via-safe` option is also used.
 If `--batch-via-safe` is used, but `--use-safe-api` is not used, the script will only create payload dump files that can be used to create the transactions in the Safe UI.